NOAA-GSL/EAGLE/docs/train_a_model.rst

 Train a Graph-Based Model
 =================

-We use the anemoi-core modules to train a graph-based model.
+We deploy the anemoi-core modules to train a graph-based model.

 See Anemoi documentation for further information: